digris/doc-openbroadcast-platform/source/application/library/index.rst

 Tags
 ----

-One or more keyword/s to help/s describe the label (i.e. the music genre / style).
+One or more keyword(s) to help describe the label (i.e. the music genre / style).

 .. figure:: img/label-form-tags.png